TharsikaSri/Databases-SQL-World/README.md

 The objective of the World Dataset Analysis project is to perform an in-dept analysis of a the World dataset.
 The goal is to uncover valuable insights about the characteristics and explore trends and patterns within the data.

 <div align="center"> <h3 align="center"> 🔢 Dataset 🔢 </h3> </div>
-The dataset used is called "Dataset- world db.sql It consists of 3 tables called city, country and countrylanguage.
+The dataset used is called "Dataset- world db.sql".
+It consists of 3 tables called city, country and countrylanguage.
 Each table provides valuable information such as the countries in the world, cities, the country code, district, continent, region, population, GNP, Government Form, languages spoken, whether it's an official language and so on.

 <div align="center"> <h3 align="center"> 📂 Repository Sections 📂 </h3> </div>
 - Dataset- world db.sql -> this file consists a SQL script with the database <br>